MathCancer/PhysiCell/Quickstart.md

 ### ParaView

-If you install ParaView, you can visualize and interact with output from 3D models.
+If you install ParaView, you can visualize and interact with output from 3D models (the `.mat` files).
 We will be providing a detailed tutorial for this.
 Until then, please ask questions.

 ![alt text](https://github.com/rheiland/PhysiCell/blob/master/documentation/images/PhysiCell_ParaView_quickstart.png "ParaView w clipping planes and barchart")